Is Nicki Minaj Doing An Ad For Mattresses Here?

 Casper confirmed to BuzzFeed News in an email on Monday that it compensated Nicki Minaj to post about the mattress.
 It wasn’t just a gift — she was paid $$$.

-So shouldn’t have she disclosed it was an ad in the caption?
+So shouldn’t she have disclosed it was an ad in the caption?
 Casper said, “We asked that she include the proper disclosure (#ad) in her caption.
 After she posted, we reached out — early last week — to ask that she update the copy to clarify.”

 As of yesterday afternoon, Minaj had still not updated her post to say that it was an ad.
 Her record label did not reply to BuzzFeed News’ request for comment.